What Is a Dangling Modifier? (With Examples)

 After winning the dance competition, a medal was received. ✘

-When a modifying phrase is used at the start of a sentence, the subject after the comma is the thing that is modified.
-When the subject after the comma is clearly not the intended subject, then, the dangling modifier is obvious.
-Take the example below:
+When a modifying phrase is used at the start of a sentence, the noun after the comma would logically be the thing that is being modified.
+When the word or phrase after the comma is clearly not the intended subject, then the dangling modifier is obvious.

 Tentatively shutting the door, the guard dog still jolted awake. ✘